 I can’t even count how many times just drinking some water has taken care of feeling like crap when hiking.
 This is particularly important somewhere dry like Colorado, if you’re hiking at higher altitude, or if you’re hungover (or, god forbid, all three).

-Don’t let cold weather fool you into thinking you don’t need to bring water with you.
+And don’t let cold weather fool you into thinking you don’t need to bring water with you.
 It’s extra dry already, and your body uses up a lot of water to heat up the freezing cold air that you breathe in all winter long, making hydration a year-round priority.

 Bringing water with you isn’t exactly rocket science, but buying a reusable bottle or using a reservoir will be more cost-effective in the long run, cuts down on plastic waste, and allows you to bring much more water with you.